 1. Born in 1815, Trollope had a miserable childhood.
 His father lost all his money, he was bullied at school, and he contemplated suicide when he was twelve.

 2. At nineteen, he joined the Post Office as a clerk, and after a shaky start gradually rose to a higher position.
 He continued the work until he was in his fifties, though by this time he was a successful novelist.
-He is credited with the invention of the pillar box (originally sage green with a large ball on the top).
+He is credited with the invention of the pillar box (originally trialled in the Channel Islands, read more at the Postal Museum, here).

 3. His first novels, published when he was in his thirties, were set in Ireland where he was working at the time.
 It was only when he started his Barchester series, inspired by a working trip to Salisbury on his return to England, that his career as an author really took off.